-Art made of plastic and polyester surely can't be worth much, can it?
-You'd be surprised, says Colin Gleadell n exhibition at the Almine Rech Gallery in London this week will recall the Sixties in California - not the music of the Beach Boys, especially, but an art that captures that special, lighthood of some of luminosity and lightheaded sense of luminosity and airiness which has made Venice Beach such a draw
+An exhibition at the Almine Rech Gallery in London this week will recall the 1960s in California - not the music of the Beach Boys especially, but art that captures that special, lightheaded sense of luminosity and airiness which has made Venice Beach such a draw.

 Appropriately, the material with which the artists worked had something in common with the recording and film industries.
-No one who has seen Mike Nichols's 1967 film The Graduate can forget the party scene where young Benjamin (played by Dustin Hoffman) is taken Dustin Hoffman) is taken outside by the patronising and ridiculous Mr McGuire, who intones: "Ben...
-I've just one word to say to you: plastics.
-There's a great future in plastics."
+No one who has seen Mike Nichols' 1967 film The Graduate can forget the party scene where young Benjamin (played by Dustin Hoffman), is taken outside by the patronising Mr McGuire who intones: "Ben...
+I've just one word to say to you ...plastics.
+There's a great future in plastics".
 But he had a point.
-During the Sixties, plastic was going through a revolution, not just industrially, in the science lab, but as a material for artists.
+During the 1960s plastic was going through a revolution, not just industrially, in the science lab, but as a material for artists.

-artists.
-On the West Coast, at the same time that David Hockney was exploring his California dream in paint (see review, opposite), a group of more technologically minded artists seized upon the potential of synthetically produced resins for making evocative translucent sculptures, contributing to what is referred to as the Light and Space movement.
-The organiser of this exhibition, Plastic Show, was one of those artists - DeWain Valentine, He taught plastics technology at the
+At the same time that David Hockney was exploring his California dream in paint, a group of more technologically minded artists seized upon the potential of synthetically produced resins for making evocative translucent sculptures, contributing to what is referred to as the "Light and Space Movement".